177 Useful Habit Tracker Ideas to Organize Your Life

 18. Unloaded the dishwasher

-19. Have a cycle or period tracker
+19. Filled in my cycle or period tracker

 20. Cleaned the sink in the kitchen or bathroom